centre-for-humanities-computing/fabula_pipeline/README.md

             }
         }

-It will also create a folder called spacy_books/ within the `--out_dir` folder, where a CSV-file for each book is saved containing the token attributes for each token in the book.
+It will also create a folder called spacy_books/ within the `--out_dir` folder, where a CSV-file for each book is saved containing the SpaCy token attributes for each token in the book.

 ## Future implementations

 - Making an optional argument, that specifies whether goodreads features should be run as well
-- Implement sentiment analysis using transformer models
+- Sentiment analysis for Danish